Oscar-Expert/database/readme.md

 - Insert validated CATEGORY data into _STAGING
     - Run [AT_INSERT_STAGING] to restructure data
     - Check that the data looks fine before moving into _PROD
-- Delete _PROD data and duplicate _PROD_LOCK data into _PROD
+- ONLY IF not already the same (check record length): Dplicate _PROD_LOCK data into _PROD
-    - In AirTable, delete all entries in _PROD
+    - First, in AirTable, delete all entries in _PROD
     - Run [AT_DUPLICATE_LOCK_INTO_PROD]
     - Rationale: _PROD should initially be the exact same as _PROD_LOCK.
 That is the point of PROD.
 If something is inserted wrong here, it's okay.
 If something is inserted wrong into _PROD_LOCK, that would be an issue.
 Always delete _PROD and replenish with exact copy of _PROD_LOCK before adding new data to _PROD
 - Insert _STAGING data into _PROD